Meštrović Pavilion: Original construction and layout

 Meštrović designed the preliminary concept for the building in 1933.
-Architects Ladislav Horvat and Harold Bilinić, who frequently collaborated with Meštrović, drew up detailed plans based on Meštrović’s conceptual design.
+Architects Ladislav Horvat and Harold Bilinić, who frequently collaborated with Meštrović, drew up detailed plans based on Meštrović's conceptual design.
 The resulting building was one of the first round exhibition halls in the region.

 The interior was designed to accommodate three categories of art: sculpture, painting, and photography/works on paper.
 The main entrance of the pavilion opens into a vestibule flanked on either side by staircases.
 Directly ahead is the central exhibition hall, a cylindrical space designed for exhibiting sculpture.
-Above the entrance to this space is a relief of King Petar I by Ivan Meštrović.
+Above the entrance to this space is a relief of King Peter I by Ivan Meštrović.
 The staircases lead to a circular exhibition hall.
 A smaller, concentric exhibition hall opens into the cylindrical space and offers views of the gallery below.

 The dome of the pavilion, planned by architect Zvonimir Kavurić, is composed of round glass tiles 57 mm (2.24 in) thick and 125 mm (4.92 in) in diameter, set into a concrete shell with a thickness of 57 mm (2.24 in), allowing natural light to fill the exhibition halls.

-The Arts Hall opened on December 1, 1938 with A Half Century of Croatian Art, a major retrospective exhibition.
+The Arts Hall opened on 1 December 1938 with A Half Century of Croatian Art, a major retrospective exhibition.